dask/dask-blog/_posts/2020-07-04-high-performance-scheduling.md

 sense to try to isolate the state machine from the networking system.
 Maybe this also makes it easier for people to profile in isolation.

+In speaking with a few different groups most people have expressed reservation about having multiple different state machine codes.
+This was done in MapReduce and Spark and resulted in difficult to maintain community dynamics.

 High Level Graph Optimizations
 ------------------------------